sourcegraph/sourcegraph-public-snapshot/cmd/worker/README.md

 # Worker

-The worker service is a collection of the background tasks performed by a Sourcegraph instance.
-Tasks registered to the worker will run periodically or in response to some event read from the database.
+The worker service is a collection of the background jobs performed by a Sourcegraph instance.
+Jobs registered to the worker will run periodically or in response to some event read from the database.

-Currently, no tasks are registered to the worker.
+Currently, no jobs are registered to the worker.